keelback-code/odd-art-history/README.md

 ## Design and UX

-For part of the site I used a hub and spoke design, with the Gallery (landing) page as the hub and the 3 painting pages as spokes.
+For part of the site I used a hub and spoke design, with the Gallery (landing/home) page as the hub and the 3 painting pages as spokes.
 These pages do not appear on the navigation bar but can only be accessed from the links on the Gallery page.
-The reason for this design for the paintings is to bring a sense of playfulness to the website.
-It would be simple to add in nav links for each painting, either with the painting title or their ‘hint’ word (heels, bushes, balloon), but I feel this would take away from the intrigue and mystery of discovering information about the paintings.
+The reason for this design for the painting pages is to bring a sense of playfulness to the website.
+It would be simple to add in nav links for each painting, either with the painting title or their ‘hint’ word (heels, bushes, balloons), but I feel this would take away from the intrigue and mystery of discovering information about the paintings.

-I have included the Gallery, Odd Resources and Suggestions page on the nav bar so that the rest of the site is still clear and simple to navigate, as I don’t want the users to be frustrated or overloaded.
-I would like to introduce a small amount of playfulness and intrigue but not so much that it becomes tiring or frustrating.
+I have included the Gallery, Odd Resources and Suggestions page on the nav bar so that the rest of the site is still clear and simple to navigate, as I don’t want the user to be frustrated or overloaded.
+I would like to introduce a small amount of playfulness, interactivity and intrigue but not so much that it becomes tiring or frustrating.

 ## Wireframes